OUR HISTORY

 2002: Rolinson Road, Redwood City

 In 2002, Habitat Greater San Francisco started our legacy of affordable homebuilding in Redwood City, with the first 36 of our homes for the city on Rolison Road.
-Our building during this time focused was focused on single family homes, townhomes and condominiums.
+Our building during this time was focused on single family homes, townhomes and condominiums.

 2004